fmferri/discount-tutorial/README.md

+# Running in DEV

+run with "yarn dev" or "npm run dev".

+get the ngrok url from the console and paste it in https://partners.shopify.com/ unnder All apps -> discount tutorial -> App setup -> App proxy

 # Shopify App Template - Node

 This is a template for building a [Shopify app](https://shopify.dev/apps/getting-started) using Node and React.
 It contains the basics for building a Shopify app.